Jahia/jahia-scriptrunner/README.md

-    jdbcConnection - a java.sql.Connection class that contains the active connection to the database jahiaInstallLocationFile - a java.util.File object that is the installation directory of Jahia classLoader - the ClassLoader used to load all the Jahia JARs and classes
+    jdbcConnection - a java.sql.Connection class that contains the active connection to the database jahiaInstallLocationFile - a java.util.File object that is the installation directory of Jahia classLoader - the ClassLoader used to load all the Jahia JARs and classes scriptOptions - a Properties object with all the options passed on the command line using the -X parameter
+    databaseConfiguration - a org.jahia.server.tools.scriptrunner.engines.common.DatabaseConfiguration
+    object that contains the database connection configuration (driver, url, username and password)

 How to use it
 -------------

 Here a sample command line we will describe :

-    ./jahia-scriptrunner.sh -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-7.0.23/webapps/ROOT engines/jahia-6.6/src/main/scripts/dumpJCRFileSystem.groovy
+    ./jahia-scriptrunner.sh -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-7.0.23/webapps/ROOT -XdumpXml=true engines/jahia-6.6/src/main/scripts/dumpJCRFileSystem.groovy

 In this example we launch the tool from the root directory of the tool's source code.
 The "-d" option allows you to specify in which directory it must look for all the librairies, classes and database configuration to load.
-The second main argument is the Groovy script to launch within the context of the setup classloader.
+The "-X" options allows to specify a comma separated list of key=value pairs that will be passed to the script as a Properties object and that may be used to modify the behavior of the script.
+The third main argument is the Groovy script to launch within the context of the setup classloader.
 The given script will dump the contents of the jr_fsg_fsentry table, a Jackrabbit table that contains BLOBs which themselves are file contents such as the serialized namespace mapping and indexes, or the custom nodetypes XML descriptor.
+The -XdumpXML=true flag is used to specify that we want to dump the XML file, by default XML files are not dumped.